AndressaTancredi/Cheat-Sheets/RubyBasis.md

 Local para as ações no meu sistema

 #### Variaveis de instancia
-Com @ na frente para ficar disponível entre a controller e a view, ela está no controller.
+Com @ na frente para ficar disponível entre a controller e a view, fica no controller.

 Ex: